cmu-delphi/delphi-epidata/docs/api/covidcast.md

 ---
-title: COVIDcast API
+title: COVIDcast Epidata API
 has_children: true
 nav_order: 1
 ---

-# Delphi's COVIDcast API
+# COVIDcast Epidata API

 This is the documentation for accessing the Delphi's COVID-19 Surveillance Streams (`covidcast`) endpoint of [Delphi](https://delphi.cmu.edu/)'s